horankev/sfislands/README.md

 <img src="man/figures/README-unnamed-chunk-27-1.png" width="100%" />

 An equivalent model, this time smoothing over degree_educated, can be fitted using `brms`.
-This package requires the contiguity to be in matrix form:
+This package requires the neighbourhoods to be in matrix form:

 ``` r